 - Students are expected to attend a minimum of 85% of their regularly scheduled classes.

-- Students are responsible for reporting all absences to the school before the absence or on the day of the absence.
-Unreported absences will be considered as failure to comply and will be subject to Academic Penalty and / or Dismissal.
+- Students are responsible for reporting all absences to the school before the absence, or on the day of the absence.
+Unreported absences will be considered as a failure to comply and will be subject to Academic Penalty and / or Dismissal.

 - Students are responsible for any homework, tests or assignments missed during their absence(s).
 It is at the teacher’s discretion whether or not make-up tests or assignments are accepted, and they MUST be requested accompanied by a doctor’s note.

 - Attendance is recorded daily by the student’s teacher and submitted to the Academic Director weekly.
 If a student misses more than three (3) consecutive days, the absences are reported to the Academic Director immediately.
 If a student has failed to notify the school of their absence(s) within three days, the student will be contacted by the Academic Director, who will issue a

 1st warning advising the student that they will require special permission in order to return to their regularly scheduled classes.
 It is at the discretion of the Academic Director whether the student is allowed to return to class.

 - If a student continues to be absent without notifying the school, a warning will be issued every three (3) business days for up to a maximum of three (3) warnings.
 After the student’s third warning, a Letter of Dismissal will be issued to the student and CIC will be notified.

 - All warnings will be added to the student’s record and a copy made available to their agent (if applicable).

 - Students are expected to be on time for the start of each lesson (including after breaks).

 - Late arrivals are considered as an absence from that particular class.

 - Three late arrivals constitute a full day absence and subject to the same warning system and penalties as Attendance.

 If a student needs to take time off from their studies, the following Vacation Policy terms and conditions apply: